tobegit3hub/seagull/docs/2014-10-18-implement-i18n-with-angular-translate.md

  <script src="static/bower_components/angular-translate-storage-local/angular-translate-storage-local.min.js"></script>
 ```

-The other things I have to do is add code in seagull/static/js/app.js.
+The other things I have to do is adding code in seagull/static/js/app.js.

 ```
 var seagull = angular.module('seagull', [